IedSoftworks/SMRenderer/README.md

 Thats it.
 Thanks for using it.

 ## I've found a more effective way to do sh. | I've created a new feature that I wanted to share.
 Cool.
-You can tell me more about it and if I think, that is a good addition, I will add it and credit you, ofcause.
+You can tell me more about it in a issue with the right label and if I think, that is a good addition, I will add it and credit you, ofcause.